erikdeluca/Istat-R/README.md

-# Stranieri in Italia - Shiny App

 # Stranieri in Italia

 Welcome to the **Stranieri in Italia** Shiny Application, designed to visualize and analyze ISTAT data on residents in Italy, categorized by citizenship and area of residence.

+## Access the Application Online

+You can access the application online through this link: [Stranieri in Italia - Shiny App](https://erikdeluca.shinyapps.io/Stranieri-in-Italia/)

 ## Overview